Implementation

 Handle Google Pay Data Changed Events

-Registering for data changed events allows an issuer app to re-query information about their digitized cards whenever the user makes a change in Google Pay wallet.
+Registering for data changed events allows your issuer app to re-query information about digitized cards whenever the user makes a change in Google Pay wallet.

-MPP SDK will immediately call an issuer app callback whenever the following events occur:
+The MPP SDK will immediately call your issuer app callback whenever the following events occur:

 ℹ️